Best HD image converters to try in 2026: side-by-side comparison

 Pros

-- Very attractive free tier, including no watermark on exports.
+- Very generous free tier with no watermark on exports.

 Cons